Monograph, developer of project and cost management software for architects, raises $1.9 million – TechCrunch

 Monograph, a startup working on cloud-based software that makes project and cost management easier for architects, announced today that it has raised $1.9 million in seed funding.
 The round was led by Homebrew Ventures and Parade Ventures, with participation from Designer Fund, Hustle VC and angel investors.

 The San Francisco-based startup was founded last year by Robert Yuen, Alex Dixon and Moe Amaya.
-Each has experience in architecture, design and software development, making them well positioned to create a management platform tailored for architects.
+Each has experience in architecture, design and software development, making them well-positioned to create a management platform tailored for architects.

 Monograph was designed to be easy to use, with an emphasis on the onboarding process so firms are encouraged to switch from traditional project management methods, like spreadsheets, to the software.
 The startup says hundreds of architects, ranging from solo practitioners to firms with more than 60 people, have already signed up.
-Monograph has been used to help manage over $125 million in projects, ranging in size from bathroom and kitchen remodeling to building large hotels.
+Monograph has been used to help manage more than $125 million in projects, ranging in size from bathroom and kitchen remodeling to building large hotels.

 [gallery ids="1956919,1956918,1956917"]